yusufcanvar/Proton/docs/REBASING_TIPS.md

 ---
-Rebasing Proton onto new upstream releases
+Rebasing Proton onto new upstream releases.
 ---

 We maintain a lot of patches on top of upstream releases.
 When cherry-picking